Why learn German at WOU?

 Get advanced credit for German

-• AP credit - After completing four or more years of high school German, you pay a fee to take the AP exam at your school.
+- AP credit: After completing four years of high school German, pay a fee for the AP exam at your school.
 Your test results determine the type and number of credits WOU awards.

-• CLEP Exam - Chemeketa Community College administers this test.
-You receive credit according to your test score.
-Call CCC at 503-399-5000 for information.
+- CLEP Exam: Take at Chemeketa Community College; receive credit according to test score.
+Call 503-399-5000 for information.

 Use German in your degree

-• B.A. in German Studies - requires 43 credits after Second Year German.
+- B.A. in German Studies: Take 43 credits after Second Year German.

-• B.A. in Teaching German at the High School Level - requires 41 hours after Second Year.
+- B.A. in Teaching German at the High School Level: Take 41 credits after Second Year.

-• B.A. in Teaching at the Early Childhood/Elementary Level - requires 2 or 3 courses after Second Year German.
+- B.A. in Teaching at the Early Childhood/Elementary Level: Take 2 or 3 courses after Second Year German.

-• B.A. in Teaching at Elementary/Middle Level - requires Third Year German.
+- B.A. in Teaching at Elementary/Middle Level: Take Third Year German.

-• B.A. in International Studies with German focus - requires Third Year German.
+- B.A. in International Studies with German focus: Take Third Year German.

 Use German in your career

-German companies have about 1100 subsidiaries in the USA and about 16 in Oregon, including Adidas, SolarWorld, Freightliner, Wacker Siltronic Corporation, Siemens, TUV America, Dywidag International, FAG Bearing Company, Ferrostaal Metals Corporation, Rendata, Scala Electronics, and SGL Carbon Corporation.
+- German companies have 1100 subsidiaries in the USA, 16 in Oregon (Adidas, SolarWorld, Freightliner, Wacker Siltronic Corporation, Siemens, TUV America, Dywidag International, FAG Bearing Company, Ferrostaal Metals Corporation, Rendata, Scala Electronics, and SGL Carbon Corporation).
 Many recruit locally and prefer employees with German skills.

 - Over 750 major U.S. business have branches in Germany, the highest ranking European country for Oregon exports.